Meeting between Pakatan, EU ambassadors jeopardises Malaysia's sovereignty: Anifah

 "This is (an act of) hypocrisy and a trick from Dr Mahathir Mohamad which puts the nation's importance and its people (at risk) to gain power," he added.

-Anifah also explained that the meeting was hypocritical given Pakatan Harapan's leader Mahathir's critical stance toward the west during his time as Prime Minister of Malaysia.
+Anifah also said that the meeting was hypocritical given PH leader Mahathir's critical stance toward the west during his time as Prime Minister of Malaysia.

 Anifah said Malaysia would not stop ambassadors from practising norms of international diplomatic relations, in line with the Vienna Convention.
 However, when it comes to safeguarding its citizens' interests, and the sovereignty and dignity of the nation, Malaysia would not hesitate to take action against any foreign party if they contravene the Conventions' norms and values, Anifah added.